magdalenaolczakalvarez/Project-3/README.md

 Data

-This analysis relied on data provided by InsideAirbnb.com, an open source tool that scrapes Airbnb data to answer my question about how Airbnb data affects a city's housing landscape.
-Raw data provided by them is extremely useful.
+The data used in this analysis comes from InsideAirbnb.com.
+This site houses datasets for Airbnb information on cities around the globe.
+It's an open source tool that scrapes Airbnb data to answer my question about how Airbnb data affects a city's housing landscape.
+The raw data provided by them is extremely useful.

 There are four csv files per city available on this site for download: Listings, Neighborhoods, Reviews, and Calendar.
-Each dataset contained different information with some overlap.
+Each dataset contains different information with some overlap.

 Neighborhoods: This includes a list of defined neighborhoods as well as a geojson file that defines each neighborhood's boundary coordinates.